George Bray speaks out against city's attempt to move forward with downtown development

 "I'm perplexed by the fact that they do this in the middle of the largest health crisis that we've had in the last hundred years," Bray said, "So yes it appears they're pushing hard to get this done and I think the timing is all wrong."

-Bray also says he concerned with the amount of money this deal might cost the city in a time when COVID-19 has caused budget issues.
+Bray also says he's concerned with the amount of money this deal might cost the city in a time when COVID-19 has caused budget issues.

 "You know I'm a business man and this does not appear to be a good business deal to me," Bray said, "You know Weyland doesn't even pay for the land totally until except over the next five years."